 The move comes after the results of fresh studies

-For years this leading charity has strictly warned parents NOT to co-sleep with their babies, after claiming it increases cot deaths.
+For years this leading charity has strictly warned parents NOT to co-sleep with their babies, after claiming it increases the risk of cot death.

 The Lullaby Trust has now changed its advice to parents, following a 8,500-strong survey in which 76 per cent of parents confirmed they shared a bed with their newborn.